N-eeraj/random/README.md

 # Random

 This Random package is a simple and flexible utility for generating random values in JavaScript and TypeScript.
-You can generate random integers, floating-point numbers, and arrays with ease, with full control over the ranges and precision.
+You can generate numeric, string and boolean values with full control over the generation using parameters.

 <br />